MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/30_hardware_reference.md

 ![Button head cap bolt wireframe](../img/hardware/bhcs.png){: .shadow}

-Metric fastener with a dome shaped head and hex drive.
-Most commonly found in locations where a fastener makes contact directly with a printed part.
+Metric fastener with a dome-shaped head and hex drive.
+Most commonly found in locations where a fastener makes direct contact with a printed part.

 ISO 7380-1